leftshift/python_mvg_api/README.md

+# **End of the line**
+Unfortunately, the API endpoint used by this library is no longer available (more details in #31).
+This repo is now archived.

+As an alternative, consider https://github.com/mondbaron/mvg, which uses a newer API endpoint and supports async usage.

+Thank you to everyone who used this library and contributed over the years!
+Bye!

+*Below follows the old readme:*

 # python_mvg_api

 A library for fetching departures, routes and service interruptions from Munich Transport Authority MVG, using the newer JSON-api on mvg.de